neelkamal0310/keepassxc-dmenu/README.md

 rm pass                  # Delete the original file
 ```

-* Change the `database` variable in the script to point to the database and the `passgpg`
+* Change the `database` variable in the script to point to the keepassxc database and the `passgpg`
-variable to point to the pass.gpg created in above step.
+variable to point to the pass.gpg file created in above step.

 * Download & place the script in `$HOME/bin/` and make the script executable
 ```